Director of Bands

 Mr. Howell earned his BM in Education from The University of North Carolina at Greensboro where he studied conducting with John Locke and Clarinet with Kelly Burke.
 He earned the Master of Music Degree from Louisiana State University where he studied conducting and wind literature with Frank Wickes and Music Education with James Byo and Evelyn Orman.

 From 1999 until 2012 Howell served as a rehearsal assistant, musicianship class instructor, and conductor at the UNCG Summer Music Camp.
 In 2012 he was inducted into the UNCG Summer Music Camp Staff Hall of Fame.
 Mr. Howell is a certified adjudicator for the Florida Bandmasters Association and has presented clinics and written articles on chamber wind literature, band intonation, and the Yamaha Harmony Director.
 From 2008 until 2013, Howell served as Chairman of District 13 of the Florida Bandmasters Association and was a member of the Executive Board.
-He currently is a member of the FBA Solo and Ensemble Music committee.
-In 2015, Mr. Howell received the National Band Association Citation of Excellence Award.
+He has served as a member of the FBA Solo and Ensemble Music committee.
+In 2015 and 2017, Mr. Howell received the National Band Association Citation of Excellence Award.
 In 2017 he was one of the first recipients of the FBA Andrew Jack Crew Award.
 He is a member of NAFME, FMEA, FBA, NBA, and Phi Mu Alpha Sinfonia.
 A native of Raleigh, North Carolina, Mr. Howell currently resides in Vero Beach with his wife, Stacy.

 Associate Director of Bands